skip to content

 Getting ready for the work

-The Seeley Library, and its collections, moved out of the Stirling building in December 2025 and is now open in a dedicated and newly designed space within the University Library until work on the Stirling Building is complete.
+The Seeley Library, and its collections, moved out of the Stirling building in December 2024 and is now open in a dedicated and newly designed space within the University Library until work on the Stirling Building is complete.

+A modular temporary two-storey building (325sqm) next to Sidgwick Lodge, behind the Austin Robinson building provides a physical hub for the Faculty of History’s administration and student support.
 To ensure a high-quality student and staff experience during the refurbishment, a number of sites have been identified close to the Stirling Building to provide seminar, study and work space for the History Faculty staff and students.

 Changes to access